Skip to main content

 Why You Might Have Too Few Search Results

 • You might not be searching in the best database for your topic.
 You may want to try searching in a database that specializes in a certain subject, because it includes more journals that might publish articles on your topic.
 If you need a subject-specific database suggestion, try the Research Guides created by SJSU's subject librarians.
 Be flexible and be prepared to try several different databases.
+Also, try OneSearch, which searches across almost all of the library's databases.

 • You may not be using good search terms.
 Try changing up the terms you use in your search.
 Brainstorming keywords will be helpful for this.
 Sometimes by just using a different term that essentially means the same thing, you'll get a very different results list.